telerik/reporting-docs/doc-output/configure-the-export-formats/rtf-device-information-settings.md

 }
 </style>

-# RTF Device Information Settings
+# Device Information Settings for the RTF rendering format

 The following table lists the device information settings for rendering in RTF format.

-## RTF Device Information Settings
+## Available RTF Device Information Settings

 |__Name__|__Type__|__Description__|
 | ------ | ------ | ------ |